Polydile/dile-components/docs/components/dile-chip.md

 ## Properties

 - **name**: Name of the chip.
-This name does not appears in the chip interface.
+This name does not appear in the chip interface.
 It is useful to identify the chip on a `dile-chip-icon-click` event.
-- **icon**: optional icon to this chip.
+- **icon**: optional icon for this chip.

+## Custom Events

+- **dile-chip-icon-click**: this custom event is dispatched when the user clicks on the chip icon.

 ## CSS Custom Properties

-You can customize the chip using this CSS Custom Properties.
+You can customize the chip using these CSS Custom Properties.

 Custom property | Description | Default
 ----------------|-------------|---------